Payshares/payshares.github.io/README.md

-# Stellar Developers
+# Payshares Developers
-Stellar developer portal site generator.
+Payshares developer portal site generator.

 This uses gulp and metalsmith (plus a heap of plugins) to generate the site.